Australian Football League: History of the VFL/AFL's involvement

 VFL players first represented the Victoria representative team in 1897 regardless of their state of origin.

 Being the dominant league drawing many of the country's best players, the Victoria Australian rules football team (nicknamed the "Big V" and composed mostly of VFL players) dominated interstate matches until the introduction of State of Origin selection criteria by the Australian Football Council in 1977, after which Victoria's results with the other main Australian football states became more even.

 The AFL assumed control of interstate football in 1993 and coordinated an annual State of Origin series typically held during a mid-season bye round.

-However, after the 1999 series, the AFL declared the concept of interstate football "on hold", citing club unwillingness to release star players and a lack of public interest: the 1999 series, where Victoria defeated South Australia by 54 points, was played in wet conditions in front of a crowd of 26,063, whereas 10 years earlier, the same match with a plethora of star players attracted a crowd of 91,960.
+However, after the 1999 series, the AFL declared the concept of interstate football "on hold", citing club unwillingness to release star players and a lack of public interest.
+Indeed, the 1999 series, where Victoria defeated South Australia by 54 points, was played in wet conditions in front of a crowd of 26,063, whereas 10 years earlier, the same match-up with a plethora of star players attracted a crowd of 91,960.

-The AFL shifted its focus of representative football to the International Rules Series, where at the time in the late 1990's, drew a greater television revenue.
+The AFL shifted its focus of representative football to the International Rules Series, where at the time in the late 1990s, drew a greater television revenue.
 A once-off representative match, known as the AFL Hall of Fame Tribute Match, was played in 2008 to celebrate the 150th anniversary of the sport between a team of players of Victorian origin and a team of players of interstate origin (the "Dream Team"), which was won by Victoria.

-In 2020 The AFL hosted a State of Origin match with the money raised from the event going towards affected bushfire communities.
-On 28 February the game took place at Marvel Stadium with Victoria defeating an All Stars team and Dustin Martin taking out best on ground.
+In 2020, the AFL hosted a special one-off State of Origin match, with the money raised from the event going towards affected bushfire communities.
+On 28 February, the game took place at Marvel Stadium, with Victoria defeating an All-Stars team and Dustin Martin being declared best on ground.

-Some past AFL players participate and help promote the E. J. Whitten Legends Game.
+Since 1996, some past AFL players participated and helped with the promotion of the E. J. Whitten Legends Game, although this, too, was put on indefinite hiatus following the 2019 edition.

-Global expansion
+Global market

-Although no professional leagues or teams exist outside Australia, the AFL has stated that it wishes to showcase Australian rules football to other countries such as India, China and South Africa so as to create a global following thus creating more exposure for its sponsors in the increasing Asian and African markets.
+Although no professional leagues or teams exist outside Australia, the AFL has stated that it wishes to showcase Australian rules football to other countries such as the United States of America to create a global following, thus creating more exposure for its sponsors in the increasing North America markets.
 On 17 October 2010, AFL clubs Melbourne Demons and Brisbane Lions played an exhibition game in front of 7,000 people at the Jiangwan Sports Center in Shanghai.
 This was the first professional AFL game to be played in China.
-Since then AFL premiership matches have been played in New Zealand and China and the competition developed some interest in North America amidst the COVID-19 pandemic.
+Since then, AFL premiership matches have been played in New Zealand and China, and the competition developed some interest in North America amidst the COVID-19 pandemic.